NU - Nursing (NU)

 NU 736.
 Population Health II.
 (3 Credits)

-The purpose of this DNP course for the student is to explore the multifaceted issues pertaining to population health, elimination of health disparities, and health promotion in national, and global populations across the lifespan.
-The course will include the implementation and evaluation of the evidence-based practice project related to a specialty-based disease prevention and health promotion activity.
-Practicum hours required.
+The purpose of this DNP course for the student is to explore the multifaceted issues pertaining to population health, elimination of health disparities, and health promotion in national and global populations across the lifespan.
+This course may include practicum hours.
 Prerequisites: NU 708, NU 734 .
 (Spring)

 Course Fees: $100